Quick Start

 1. Install the Plugin

-Retail build: Copy the AgentUX folder into your project's plugin directory:
+Retail build: Copy the AgentUX folder into the engine plugins directory (recommended, serves all projects):

 {